Change Cases

 • Who else might use the system and how?

 My experience is that you can use change cases in a very agile manner.
 First, they enable you to consider long term issues and potential changes that your system may need to support.
 This puts you in a position to make better architectural decisions, such as choosing one platform over another, and thus increase the chance that you’re taking the best approach.
 This in turn reduces your desire to overbuild your system because you’re not as worried about the architectural choices you’ve made.
 Second, change cases provide an easy way for you to justify architectural decisions that you’ve made because you can show that you’ve considered a wide range of issues.
 This can help to reduce the politics that your team has to endure, allowing you to spend more time actually building software instead of attending meetings.
 Third, if you identify a very high-likelihood change case you can simply write it up as a normal requirement(s) with your stakeholders.
 They can prioritize the requirement(s) as usual and your team can then implement it as appropriate.
 Your architecture should be based on real requirements, otherwise you risk goldplating your system with “really cool” features that your stakeholders don’t actually need.
-Fourth, they're simple.
-See the Change Case Template available for free download.
+Fourth, they’re simple.

 Source